geoserver/geoserver/doc/en/user/source/services/wps/operations.rst

 Response paging is the ability of a client to scroll through a set of response values, N values at-a-time much like one scrolls through the response from a search engine one page at a time.

-Similarly to the WFS 2.0.0 response paging mechanism (see See section “7.7.4.4 Response paging” of the specification), the output will show to the client the following attributes as part of the response document.
+Similar to the WFS 2.0.0 response paging mechanism (see section “7.7.4.4 Response paging” of the specification), the output will show to the client the following attributes as part of the response document.

 .. figure:: images/getExecutions_006.png
    :align: center